-Our nonperforming assets have increased from December 31, 2022, but remained at acceptable levels.
-Despite the increase in nonperforming assets, total nonperforming loans as a percentage of total loans were well within our established risk management guidelines.
+Our nonperforming assets have decreased from December 31, 2023, and remained at acceptable levels.
+Total nonperforming loans as a percentage of total loans were well within our established risk management guidelines.

-The increase in nonaccrual loans was primarily due to several production and intermediate-term and real estate mortgage loans transferring to nonaccrual during the year ended December 31, 2023.
-This increase was partially offset by one nonaccrual agribusiness relationship that paid down during the year ended December 31, 2023.
-Nonaccrual loans remained at an acceptable level at December 31, 2023, 2022, and 2021.
+The decrease in nonaccrual loans was primarily due to repayments on one nonaccrual real estate mortgage loan as well as one nonaccrual production and intermediate-term relationship which was partially charged-off and subsequently transferred to other property owned during the year ended December 31, 2024.
+The decrease was partially offset by two relationships in the production and intermediate-term and agribusiness loan types that transferred to nonaccrual during the year ended December 31, 2024.
+Nonaccrual loans remained at an acceptable level at December 31, 2024, 2023, and 2022.